Small Bathroom Ideas: UK En suites

 If you are looking for inspiration, hints, and tips on how to transform a small ensuite bathroom into a serene heavenly haven then look no further.
 From choosing a colour scheme to selecting the right furniture, with our en suite guide we can help you turn your en-suite from drab to fab!

-With such a vast range of space saving bathroom furnishings and showering enclosures on the market today the world is your oyster, but why not take the hassle out of choosing each individual piece for your en suite by purchasing a complete bathroom suite package.
+With such a vast range of space-saving bathroom furniture and showering enclosures on the market today, the world is your oyster, but why not take the hassle out of choosing each individual piece for your en suite by purchasing a complete bathroom suite package.
 This can save you both time and money!

 The Best Small Bathroom Ideas

 When it comes to en-suites and smaller bathrooms, less is definitely more!
 Overcrowding the room will make it appear cramped and cluttered.
 Think modern, sleek, minimalist!

 It can easily seem like a challenge to find a space-effective layout that is a reflection of your tastes.
 Of course, every aspect of the profile of your bathroom – down to the plant resting on the windowsill – needs to offer a world of benefits and reflect the person who owns it.
 However, this doesn’t mean you should get carried away with crazy details, buying so many trinkets that they have to go elsewhere in the renovation.

 A couple of statement art pieces or print hangings, or similar decor, is good for drama – but don’t go much further than that.
 Keep to a realistic scale and find other places in the home for more lavish furnishings, such as the bedroom.